 Pins and Wiring Colors: All Apogee connectors have six pins, but not all pins are used for every sensor.
 There may also be unused wire colors inside the cable.
-To simplify connection to a measurement device, the unused pigtail lead wire colors are removed.
+To simplify datalogger connection, we remove the unused pigtail lead colors at the datalogger end of the cable.